iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/scripts.rst

 using the bash shell.

 We could, however, go slightly further and turn our script into an executable file.
-This way, we could call our script by simply typing path to the filename at the terminal, omitting ``bash``:
+This way, we could call our script by simply typing the path to the filename at the terminal, omitting ``bash``:

 .. code-block:: sh